medic/cht-docs/content/en/apps/tutorials/local-setup.md

 If you have trouble installing `cht-conf`, see the application's [GitHub repository](https://github.com/medic/cht-conf) for more information.

-Using the terminal (or the WLS shell on Windows: _Start > wsl_), run the following commands from within your project directory (created above) to bootstrap your new CHT project:
+Using the terminal (or the WSL shell on Windows: _Start > wsl_), run the following commands from within your project directory (created above) to bootstrap your new CHT project:

 ```shell
 cd ~/cht-project